brewpi-remix/brewpi-firmware-rmx/README.md

 # Compiling Source Code
 It is not necessary to compile your own firmware.
 If you desire simply to obtain the firmware, you can download it compiled for your controller on the [releases page](https://github.com/lbussy/brewpi-firmware-rmx/releases).

-If you wish however to compile this project, it has been moved to PlatformIO on VSCode.
-Install PlatformIO on the platform of your choice, clone this repository, and open the workspace.
+If you wish however to compile this project, beginning with 0.2.1it has been moved to [PlatformIO](https://platformio.org/) on top of [VSCode](https://code.visualstudio.com/).
+Install PlatformIO on the platform of your choice, clone this repository, and open the workspace by navigating to the local repository.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTEyNDA0NDYwLDUyMTI3NTI2NV19
+eyJoaXN0b3J5IjpbLTY3MjQyNzc2MSw1MjEyNzUyNjVdfQ==
 -->